GITADDed/tzenyatt/README.md

 # tzenyatt

 # This repository creating for my local using.
-I promiss, never say about it.

 #TestC05
 	Launch sh file from dir testC05.
 In checking fiels nothing be main. or a.out